Pygmalion (1935 film)

 Pygmalion is a 1935 German comedy film directed by Erich Engel and starring Jenny Jugo, Gustaf Gründgens and Anton Edthofer.
 It is based on George Bernard Shaw's 1913 play Pygmalion.

-The basic plot consists of a professor's attempts to transform an uneducated flower seller into a proper lady.

 The film's sets were designed by the art director Emil Hasler and Arthur Schwarz.

+Plot

+A professor attempts to transform an uneducated flower seller into a proper lady.